Analyze test results

 Read the glossary to understand test reports terminology.

-Install the Analytics extension
+Install the Analytics extension if required

 View test analytics for builds